Question: Were Jethro and Reuel the same person? And why did Moses seem so keen to listen to Jethro's advice?

 Jethro could see what was happening so he gave Moses some valuable advice.
 The work was too heavy for Moses alone, he needed to delegate.

 Jethro told Moses to appoint trustworthy men as judges.
 Moses had more pressing matters to attend to—he was meeting with God and learning more of what God was doing with the Israelites, particularly as their plan was to head towards their promised land.
 Moses also had the job of writing that he needed to attend to.
+The Lord Jesus combatted the devil with the words "It is written" (Matt 4:4).
+And thanks to Jethro, Moses was able to give himself time to write.

 Jethro pointed out something that the apostles in Acts 6:2 noted: “It would not be right for us to neglect the ministry of the word of God in order to wait on tables.”
 Moses was in a similar position and Jethro pointed it out.